A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Methodology

 \textbf{Included}.
-Finally, we obtained relevant NLP papers (n = {\includedTotal}) that are exploring a specific category or multiple categories of credibility signals while the primary contribution is related to NLP domain (i.e., a paper performs an automatic detection and/or aggregation of credibility signals, introduces a novel dataset or a system for automatic credibility assessment).
+Ultimately, we identified a set of relevant NLP papers (n = {\includedTotal}) that addressed either credibility assessment or one of selected credibility signal categories, with a primary focus on the NLP domain (i.e., papers that proposed automatic detection or aggregation methods for credibility signals, introduced relevant datasets, or developed systems for automatic credibility assessment).

-Out of included papers, the smallest number of papers tackles with credibility assessment with multiple categories of credibility signals, while the most populated is claims and veracity (see Figure~\ref{fig:stats-by-category-direct-extended-search}).
-Due to NLP focus, the ACL Anthology is clearly the most common digital library for all three specific categories of credibility signals, while number of papers from individual digital libraries is rather evenly distributed for multi-category credibility assessment papers (see Figure~\ref{fig:stats-by-category-dl}).
-From the time evolution, we can see an initial increase of papers in 2016, corresponding to the overall research focus on false information after the US presidential elections (see Figure~\ref{fig:stats-by-year}).
-A significant increase in recent years, partially slow downed during the COVID-19 pandemic, demonstrates a high research interest in the area addressed in this survey.
+Among the included works, the smallest group consists of papers that explicitly address credibility assessment, whereas the most populated category is check-worthy and fact-checked claims (see Figure~\ref{fig:stats-by-category-direct-extended-search}).
+Due to the survey’s focus on NLP, the ACL Anthology emerges as the most prominent source for all three individual categories of credibility signals.
+In contrast, papers addressing credibility assessment are more evenly distributed across digital libraries (see Figure~\ref{fig:stats-by-category-dl}).

+In terms of publication trends, we observe an increase beginning in 2016, likely corresponding to heightened research attention following the U.S. presidential elections (see Figure~\ref{fig:stats-by-year}).
+The continued growth in subsequent years -- despite a temporary slowdown during the COVID-19 pandemic -- demonstrates sustained and growing interest in the topic addressed by this survey.